danielcbit/apcctrl/doc/manual/manual.rst

 Other Open Source Licenses
 --------------------------

-Apcupsd incorporates the libusbhid library which is subject to the following copyright and license:
+apcctrl incorporates the libusbhid library which is subject to the following copyright and license:

 ::